Vincenzo Foppa: Early works

 The earliest known work attributed to Foppa is The Madonna and Child with Angels.
 Compositionally, this painting is reminiscent of the Veronese style due to its Gothic appearance, contributing to speculation that Foppa was trained in Verona, possibly by Stefano or Michelino da Besozzo.
-However, the piece also has unique aspects indicative of the artist's personal touch, such as the grayish skin tone, which would become a defining aspect of the Lombard school.
+However, the piece also has unique aspects indicative of the artist's personal touch, such as the greyish skin tone, which would become a defining aspect of the Lombard school.
 However, the figures in The Madonna and Child with Angels are not nearly as lifelike as those featured in the painter's later works.
 The next work known to be by Foppa's hand is his Crucifixion, painted at Bergamo in 1456.
 This work marked a significant step forward for Vincenzo, as his representation of humans matured considerably between the completion of the Madonna and the Crucifixion.
 The painting is exceedingly similar to a Jacopo Bellini work of the same name, lending credibility to the notion that Foppa may have spent time training with Bellini in Venice.
 The work also uses elements associated with the Veronese school, such as the hilly landscape and fictional city featured in the background.
-While the composition is nearly identical to the earlier Bellini work, Foppa's delicate coloring and advanced naturalist depiction of the three crucified men indicate his considerable talent, even at such an early stage of his career.
+While the composition is nearly identical to the earlier Bellini work, Foppa's delicate colouring and advanced naturalist depiction of the three crucified men indicate his considerable talent, even at such an early stage of his career.